niftynei/droidtalks/drawables/drawables.md

 `@Override`
 `getConstantState() and mutate()`

-^ By default, every drawable inflated from the same resource shares the same ConstantState ^ When you modify the state of one instance, all the other instances will get the same modification.
+^ By default, every drawable inflated from the same resource shares the same state, called the ConstantState ^ When you modify the state of one instance, all the other instances will get the same modification.

 —